lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/03-Interacting-with-code/README.md

 end
 ```

-👉 However, to try your code using `irb` or to be able to call your methods from within the `lib/queries.rb` file, you will need to build the `db` instance yourself:
+👉 However, it's important to test your code!
+If you want to try your code using `irb` or to be able to call your methods from within the `lib/queries.rb` file, you will need to build the `db` instance yourself:

 ```ruby
 # lib/queries.rb